VHadyak/Form-validation/README.md

 # Form-validation
-Client side form validation using custom JS without constraint validation API
+Client side form validation using custom JS without constraint validation API for more control